-White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying ANyway’
+White House Aide Kelly Sadler Makes Insensitive Remark About John McCain: ‘He’s Dying Anyway’

 “It doesn’t matter… he’s dying anyway.”

-The White House, for its part, did not deny the statement, but stopped short of apologizing.
+The White House, for its part, did not deny the statement but stopped short of apologizing.

 “We respect Senator McCain’s service to our nation and he and his family are in our prayers during this difficult time.”